 As busy parents, we’re always on the move and need a baby monitor that can keep up with us.
 That’s where portability and battery life come into play.
 Let’s dive into these features to help you find the perfect baby monitor for your family’s active lifestyle.

-• Compact Design: As parents, we have enough things to juggle, so a baby monitor shouldn’t be one of them.
+- Compact Design: As parents, we have enough things to juggle, so a baby monitor shouldn’t be one of them.
 A compact design makes it easy to move the monitor around the house or take it with you when visiting friends and family.

-• Portability: This option is for those who travel often and want to bring baby monitors.
+- Portability: This option is for those who travel often and want to bring baby monitors.
 These baby monitors have a few mounting options, from stands, magnets, bands, etc. These allow for safe removal and transport.
 Others have mounting methods that secure them well in one place, but taking them off and re-mounting them too often is inconvenient.

-• Battery life: The batteries are really useful and probably the weakest link in the chain for most baby monitors.
+- Battery life: The batteries are really useful and probably the weakest link in the chain for most baby monitors.
 They are not always what you’d expect from them, so be careful when choosing a baby monitor with a battery feature.
 The batteries might not last as long as you have hoped for.
 This I why I’d consult long-time users about how the battery behaves in the long run.
 Many monitors empty their batteries very quickly and have shorter life spans.
-The Owlet Smart Sock 3 wearable baby monitorOpens in a new tab. has wonderful 16-hour battery life.
+The Owlet Smart Sock 3 wearable baby monitor has wonderful 16-hour battery life.

 Extra Features: The Cherry on Top of Your Baby Monitor